andy5995/vs-fltk/docs/developers/building.md

 ### Distribution

-There are plans to distribute both **stable** and **nightly** releases of vs. Please, be mindful that nightly releases can be extremely broken, and for safety reasons they will only be offered as flatpaks.
+There are plans to distribute both **stable** and **nightly** releases of vs.
+Please, be mindful that nightly releases can be extremely broken, and for safety reasons they will only be offered as flatpaks.

-Distribution formats which are expected to be supported at some point:
+Distribution formats which are supported:

 - `flatpak` targetting the latest stable freedesktop environment

+Distribution formats which are expected to be supported (at some point):

 - `deb` for the latest stable and experimental of debian (multiarch)
 - `aur` for arch linux and derivatives
 - `brew` for macos

-Installing directly via meson is very much not suggested if you don't want to break your system.
+Installing directly via `meson` is very much not suggested if you don't want to break your system.

+## Configuration flags

+Configuration flags, like for any meson project, are in `meson.options`.
+In brief, you can disable most features of the runtime if you so wish.
+This can be good to meet specific safety targets by removing some available options, or to optimize it on embedded applications where the overhead of some parts might be excessive.

+Builds distributed from this repository are based on the default options unless explicitly specified.

 ## Building requirements